VicthorSan/VicthorSan/README.md

-- 👋 Hi, I’m @VicthorSan
+- Hi, I’m @VicthorSan
-- 👀 I’m interested in designs and 3D printing, crafts, typing and programming.
+- I’m interested in designs and 3D printing, crafts, typing and programming.
+- Science will provide and long live the stone.
 <!---
 VicthorSan/VicthorSan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.